ndrean/z-html/README.md

 **Features:**

-This project exposes a significant subset of all available `lexbor` functions:
+This project exposes a significant / essential subset of all available `lexbor` functions:

 - Parsing:
   - document parsing: `parseFromString()`